enginmanap/limonEngine-docs/docs/RenderingPipeline.rst

 * **Render By Tag** -the primary RenderMethod for all 3D geometry.
 Uses a named camera's culling results and a tag filter.
 Used by static model, GPU skinning model, and transparent pass nodes.
 * **Quad Renderer** -convenience RenderMethod for post-processing passes.
 Full-screen quad, no geometry iteration.

 **SSAO ships as a sample RenderMethod**, demonstrating GenericParameter configuration (sample count) and full-screen post-processing.
 It is a good starting point for custom effects.
+The source is under ``samples/`` as `SSAOKernelRenderMethod <https://github.com/enginmanap/limonEngine/blob/master/samples/SSAOKernelRenderMethod.cpp>`_.

 Materials and the Pipeline
 ==========================